-- 1. "Age-Eligible" includes the total number of children who are old enough to enter kindergarten in the school year following the reporting year who have been in Even Start for at least six months. - 2.
-"Tested" includes the number of age-eligible children who took the PPVT-III or TVIP in the spring of the reporting year. - 3. # who met goal includes children who score a Standard Score of 85 or higher on the spring PPVT-III - 4.
-"Exempted" includes the number of children who could not take the test (based on the practice items) due to a severe disability or inability to understand the directions in English.
+- 1. "Age-Eligible" includes the total number of children who are old enough to enter kindergarten in the school year following the reporting year and who have been enrolled in Even Start for at least six months. - 2.
+"Tested" includes the number of age-eligible children who took the PPVT-III or TVIP in the spring of or latest test within the reporting year. - 3. # Who met goal includes children who score a Standard Score of 85 or higher on the spring (or latest test within the reporting year) TVIP, PPVT-III or PPVT-IV - 4.
+"Exempted" includes the number of children who could not take the test (based on the practice items) due to a severe disability or inability to understand the directions .